Trip: 3 July 2018. From Piraeus to Salamina, with the GEORGIOS BROUFAS II of Broufas Vessels.

 The POSIDON HELLAS seen approaching the E8 gate in Piraeus.

-The POSIDON HELLAS, which was built in the same year as the GEORGIOS BROUFAS II.
+A view of the POSIDON HELLAS, which was built in the same year as the GEORGIOS BROUFAS II.
 She has also spent her entire career on the Saronic Gulf, having operated under Poseidon Consortium Shipping (1998-1999), Minoan Flying Dolphins/Hellas Flying Dolphins under the Saronikos Ferries division (1999-2005), Hellenic Seaways (2005-2015) and 2way Ferries (since 2015).
 The latter is owned by the Papaïoannidis family, which also owned her under her Poseidon Consortium Shipping tenure.

-The FLYING DOLPHIN XXIX, which has also spent her entire career on the Saronic Gulf.
+Another view of the FLYING DOLPHIN XXIX, which has also spent her entire career on the Saronic Gulf.
 She is the youngest hydrofoil operating in the Greek coastal service.

 The POSIDON HELLAS ready to maneuver in Piraeus.